Snowflake Setup Guide

 andREQUIRE_STORAGE_INTEGRATION_FOR_STAGE_OPERATION

-parameters of your Snowflake data warehouse must be set toFALSE
+parameters of the Snowflake data warehouse must be set toFALSE

 IMPORTANT: In Snowflake, if you use double quotes around an identifier name, it makes the identifier name case-sensitive.
 We recommend using the